Health Disparities | Campaign for Tobacco-Free Kids

 • For more than 50 years, the tobacco industry has targeted Black Americans with pervasive marketing of menthol cigarettes through sponsorship of community and music events, magazine advertising and retail promotions.
 Today, menthol cigarettes continue to be heavily advertised, widely available and priced cheaper in Black communities, making them especially appealing to price-sensitive youth.

 • The tobacco industry also targets Black communities and youth with marketing for cheap, flavored cigars, which can be smoked like cigarettes.
 These products are sold in a wide assortment of kid-friendly flavors and can be as cheap as three for 99 cents, making them highly appealing to kids.
-In 2020, 9.2% of Black high school students smoked cigars, compared to 5.0% of all high school students.
+Black high school students smoke cigars at higher rates compared to other races or ethnicities.

 • Today, the tobacco industry is following its menthol playbook by addicting a new generation of kids with e-cigarettes in appealing flavors like bubble gum, mint, mango – and menthol.
-They continue to prey on the most vulnerable to maximize profits and ensure the survival of the industry.
+They continue to prey on young people to maximize profits and ensure the survival of the industry.

 Policymakers Must Act to Protect Health and Save Lives